VIP Go platform specific

 Many aspects of the Full review are echoed with an Enhanced review, except that only the theme and custom plugins are reviewed.
-Third-party plugins will go through a Standard review (see below).
+Third-party plugins will undergo automated scanning (see below).

 VIP manages an open-source PHP_CodeSniffer (PHPCS) ruleset to assist clients in identifying security and performance issues.
-For Standard reviews, we’ll provide an itemized review with descriptions of errors and warnings, including more in-depth feedback as necessary.
+For sites not receiving a manual code review, VIP will perform an automated scan of the codebase and provide an itemized review with descriptions of errors and warnings, including more in-depth feedback as necessary.

 Please refer to this guide to PHPCS review feedback.
 We strongly recommend looking at this document before submitting your code to expedite your review process.

 After the initial code review #

 Once the initial codebase has passed review, we enable a workflow designed for incremental development.

 After the initial review, sites on these review levels will enter the GitHub Pull Request workflow.
 PRs will surface in a queue that is reviewed by VIP developers.
 We encourage writing good commit messages to help communicate changes.